by Meghan Fitzgerald

 Overall, being able to calm one’s body and mind engenders empowerment and resilience that will remain with kids as they grow.
 Knowing ways to help kids help themselves regain their calm has made both teaching and mothering smoother, too.

 Through metaphors from real life, children bring their imagination and experience into the movement.
 Moving like animals, plants or natural phenomena also deepens kids’ connection to nature and reminds us all that nature is a source of calm and wellness.
-So this season we’ll teach kids a new nature pose inspired by the yoga tradition and a new breathing exercise each week.

 Feeling stressed today?
 Try moving and breathing like lions to relieve tension and channel inner strength in you and your kids!